SebastianBitsch/wgsl-gaussian-splatting-ellipsoids/README.md

 ## Note: This project is made as an exam project in the DTU course [Rendering (02562)](https://courses.compute.dtu.dk/02562/)

-This repository contains a WebGPU-based renderer for visualizing data from Gaussian Splatting Neural Radiance Fields.
+This repository contains an implementation of a WebGPU-based renderer for visualizing data from Gaussian Splatting Neural Radiance Fields.
 The project is an attempt at visualizing Gaussians with ray-casting, where the problem is modelled as rendering semi-transparent ellipsoids, representing the Gaussian Splatting process.
-The work shows that this approach is not really suitable - but very novel - this means images aren't as good looking as had they been rendered using traditional gaussian splattering with the blobs projected onto 2D planes etc. The results, although not photo-realistic are quite stylistic and could probably be made better with some more work.
+The work shows that this approach is not really suitable - but very novel - this means images aren't as good looking as had they been rendered using traditional gaussian splattering with the blobs projected onto 2D planes etc.
+The results, although not photo-realistic are quite stylistic and could probably be made better with some more work.

 ## Usage